richardeus1/crypto-bot/README.md

 # crypto-bot
-Mounting a crypto bot in GCP for automated trades.
+Mounting a crypto bot in GCP for automated trades using GCP, Binance and Jupyter.

 First Configure GCP and install Jupyter.